K12573/Rubik-s-Cube-Solver/README.md

 # Rubik-s-Cube-Solver
 This is one of my side projects - A Rubik's Cube Solver!

-You can access the website version of the application here: https://cubersolver.herokuapp.com/
+You can access the website version of the application here: ~~https://cubersolver.herokuapp.com/~~ please clone the repo and run it on localhost :)

 ***Reminder:***